10.4 Quality and innovation in youth work

 According to the Programme’s Guide, the Youth Board reserves the right to carry out on-the-spot checks verifying that the activities are being carried out according to the approved proposal and request a refund of the entire funding or part of it, if the project does not meet the established criteria.

-In order to support better knowledge and understanding of current situation and needs of young people, the Youth Board of Cyprus established in 2020 the bi-annual survey Youth-Barometer, described as well in section 1.6.
+In order to support better knowledge and understanding of current situation and needs of young people, the Youth Board of Cyprus established in 2020 the large-scale quantitative survey Youth-Barometer, described as well in section 1.6.
 The Youth- Barometer collects, among others, the needs of young people and their satisfaction regarding specific aspects of their life.
 However, the first two editions of the Youth-Barometer, conducted within 2020, haven’t looked at issues related to youth work per se.

 There is no specific budget line in Youth Board’s budget dedicated to youth work.
 The overall budget of research can be used for any kind of research in the field of youth, including youth work.